 Unity executes scripts at runtime based on predefined events and functions provided by the MonoBehaviour class, which is the base class for scripts in Unity.

-Scripts can access and interact with components attached to the GameObject to which they are attached.
+Scripts can access and interact with components that you attach to the GameObject.

-Components such as Rigidbody, Collider, Renderer, AudioSource, and others can be accessed and manipulated through script code to control the behavior and appearance of game objects.
+You can access and manipulate components such as Rigidbody, Collider, Renderer, AudioSource, and others through script code to control the behavior and appearance of game objects.

 Unity’s API (Application Programming Interface) provides a wide range of classes and functions for interacting with the Unity engine, GameObjects, components, physics, input, audio, and more.